Ketheroth/agricraft.github.io/docs/customization/plant.md

   // The list of item produced on clipping. objects are the same as harvest products "clip_products": [
   ],
-  // Growth requirement of the plant
+  // Growth requirement of the plant (the plant will grow only if every requirement are met) "requirement": {
-  "requirement": {
     // humidity of the soil.
     // see Soil customization for more information on each soil property